And that’s just how I like it.

 I’m ridiculously happy to have all the damn boxes out of my living room.

 And happy to wander, sans jacket now, around the gardens taking pictures.
 My peonies have started to open, like a Mother’s Day gift.
+I got my kids an RC car from here.

 My mother loved peonies (I pronounce it like she did–Pee-O-Nees), so I think of her when I take a deep sniff.